A. Babylon winnowed in the wind of God’s judgment.

 a.
 Behold, I am against you, O destroying mountain: Here the mighty empire of Babylon is represented as a mountain.
 The Hebrew prophets sometimes used the figure of a mountain to represent a government or kingdom (as in Daniel 2:35).
 God would make Babylon as a burnt mountain.

 b.
 Call the kingdoms together against her: When Babylon fell to the Medes and Persians, it was by a confederation of nations.
 This will also be true in the ultimate destruction of Babylon as described in Revelation 17 and 18.

 i.
 Prepare the nations against her: “Hebrew, Sanctify, call them together to wage this sacred war against Babylon.”
 (Trapp)

 ii.
 Ararat, Minni, and Ashkenaz: “Three groups are specified, all of which were to be found in the area of present-day Armenia.
 Each is known in Assyrian cuneiform texts.”
 (Thompson)

 iii.
-“The three kingdoms of verse 27, all within Armenia, were part of the empire of the Medes (Jeremiah 51:28), which spread in a great arc to the north of Babylon’s dominions.”
+“The three kingdoms of Jeremiah 51:27, all within Armenia, were part of the empire of the Medes (Jeremiah 51:28), which spread in a great arc to the north of Babylon’s dominions.”
 (Kidner)

 iv.
 “These three are called to aid the Medes against Babylon.”
 (Feinberg)